idea-labs/comsldpsy/README.md

 paper.
 It is organized as follows:

   - The `R/` directory contains all the R code.
-  - The `inst/analysis_dir/analysis/` directory contains 3 subfolders
+  - The `inst/analysis_dir/analysis/` directory contains 4 subfolders
     with the following contents
       - `data/`: the raw data
+      - `figures/`: the figures used in the manuscript
+      - `manuscript/`: the manuscript as accepted by the journal
       - `templates/`: the Microsoft word template used to prepare the manuscript
-      - `manuscript/`: the manuscript as submitted

 ### How to download or install